 “The Switcheroo” aka Barcode Switching

 This method involves a little more work before getting to the self-checkout kiosk.
-Here the customer removes the price sticker of a lower price item and sticks it over the barcode of a higher priced item.
-Successful “switcheroos” are only done with things that have close to the same weight, to avoid triggering the “unexpected item in bagging area” alert, locking up the checkout screen and requiring management override.
+Here the customer removes the price sticker of a lower priced item and sticks it over the barcode of a higher-priced item.
+Successful “switcheroos” are only done with things that have close to the same weight, to avoid triggering the “unexpected item in bagging area” alert, locking up the checkout screen, and requiring management override.

 Buying Gift Cards with Stolen Credit Cards